 The why of this is a whole other area of discussion.
 But as long as we’re on the subject, let’s take a stab at it.
 The following are generalities.
 Obviously, there are many individual exceptions.

 To begin with, males are competitive by nature.
 The group behavior of males is illustrative of this point.
 Get a group of males together and the jousting will commence immediately.
 It is through competition that males figure out who is who: Who are the leaders, who are the followers, who are the thinkers, who are the entertainers, who are the innovators, who are the grunts.
 Once established, the roles are instinctively clear to everyone, and the group will act accordingly.
 The roles are not necessarily static; individuals frequently move up or down in rank based on their performance.
-Decision-making tends to be top-down, based on facts, executed promptly.
+Decision-making tends to be top-down, based on data, executed promptly.
+Generally speaking, there is little pushback as long as the decision is a good one.

 Groups focus the male animating energy.
 Male groups are less about personalities than about results.
 A well-tuned group of males is a study in productive fellowship.
 Think NASA during its golden years.
 Think Hoover Dam.
 Think Manhattan Project.